 Action 8: The Academic/ Social-Emotional Learning Support action was implemented as planned, with some adjustments as explained below.
-Action 8 supported the overall implementation of the goal by providing services from a multi-tiered system of support to increase student attendance and reduce chronic absenteeism of our low income students.
-The district provided a team of professionals who collaborated and coordinated a focus on the mental, physical, and behavioral needs of students; identified and addressed barriers to learning; and trained and guided staff to recognize and address student needs.
-Additionally, the team provided students and families with resources that supported social and emotional learning.
+Action 8 supported the overall implementation of the goal by providing services from a multi-tiered system of support (MTSS) to increase student attendance and reduce chronic absenteeism of our low income students.
+The district provided a "Student Wellness Center" where a team of professionals such as school psychologist, School Counselor and All-4-Youth Mental health clinicians collaborated and coordinated a focus on the mental, physical, and behavioral needs of students; identified and addressed barriers to learning; and trained and guided staff to recognize and address student needs.
+Additionally, the team provided students and families with resources that supported social and emotional learning and are piloting the Navigate 360 SEL intervention program this Spring 2023.